-- Define the number of clusters and the number of pairs of nodes.
-Each pair of nodes (the I/O group) is the container for one or more VDisks. - Determine the number of hosts you plan to use with the SAN Volume Controller.
-Hosts should be grouped by OS and by HBA type. - Define the number of I/Os per second between the hosts and SAN Volume Controller nodes.
+- Determine the number of clusters and the number of pairs of nodes.
+Each pair of nodes (the I/O group) is the container for one or more VDisks. - Determine the number of hosts that will be used with the SAN Volume Controller.
+Hosts should be grouped by operating system and by type of host bus adapter (HBA). - Determine the number of I/Os per second between the hosts and SAN Volume Controller nodes.